obi-amd64/OpenDonita-Dockerized/README.md

 and it resends them to the robot.
 Thus, to allow our local server to pose as the official one, we must redirect those two domains to our own computer.

+IMPORTANT: the new server requires Python 3.6 or later.
+Raspbian has Python 3.7, but OSMC, at the time of writting this, has Python 3.5.
+Take it into account if you want to reuse a RPi that you are already using.

 Now restart *dnsmasq* with *sudo systemctl restart netmasq* to ensure that it re-reads the configuration.

 The next step is to change the DNS in your WiFi router to point to the Raspberry if you aren't using an isolated WiFi